imoyer/stepdance/doc/examples/stepasketch.md

 The axidraw has two stepper motors for XY positioning and a single servo motor for the pen height.
 The AxiDraw Inkscape plugin _and_ the Stepdance AxiDraw software module both expect that the motors are 200 steps/rev and driven at 1/16th microstepping.
 You'll want to configure the Stepdance Driver Board as follows:

 - To set 1/16 microstepping, install jumpers on both microstepping headers for the A and B output ports as shown below.
-The jumpers should be oriented vertically ([more details here](../readme.md#stepper-drivers-and-motor-interfaces)).
+The jumpers should be oriented vertically (see the Stepper Drivers and Motor Interfaces section on the main page).
 - Install two TMC2209 stepper drivers and one [Hobby Servo Driver](../readme.md#hobby-servo-driver) as shown below.

 ![](/doc/images/step-a-sketch_board.png)